 The digital divides that I will emphasize may or may not be a nightmare.
-But if I am right, there is all the reason in the world to reject the view that free markets, as embodied in the notion of "consumer sovereignty," are the appropriate foundation for communications policy.
-The imagined world of innumerable, diverse editions of the "Daily Me" is the furthest thing from a utopian dream, and it would create serious problems from the democratic point of view.
+But if I am right, there is all the reason in the world to reject the view that free markets, as embodied in the notion of "consumer sovereignty," exhaust the concerns of those who seek to evaluate any system of communications.
+The imagined world of innumerable, diverse editions of the Daily Me is not a utopian dream, and it would create serious problems from the democratic point of view.